paulhibbitts/docsify-glitch-open-publishing-starter-kit/basics/overview.md

 ```
 ![Minion](https://octodex.github.com/images/minion.png)

-and using a local image (which also displays in GitHub):
+and using a local image (which also displays in Glitch):

 ```markdown
 ![Octocat](../assets/images/octocat.jpg)